IBM/openshift-workshop-was/labs/Openshift/ApplicationManagement/README.md

    If you're at the prevoius location openshift-workshop-was/labs/Openshift/RuntimeModernization, then cd ../OperationalModernization

-   otherwise, using the full path to `OperationalModernization`: cd openshift-workshop-was/labs/Openshift/OperationalModernization
+   otherwise, using the full path to OperationalModernization folder: cd openshift-workshop-was/labs/Openshift/OperationalModernization
    ```